sekai-app/sekai-memobase/readme.md

-Memobase can provide you structured user profiles of users, check out the [result](./docs/experiments/900-chats/readme.md) from a 900-turns real-world chatting:
+Memobase can provide you structured user profiles of users, check out the [result](./docs/experiments/900-chats/readme.md) (compared with [mem0](https://github.com/mem0ai/mem0)) from a 900-turns real-world chatting: